arduino/docs-content/content/hardware/08.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 The GIGA R1's [STM32H747XI](static/resources/datasheets/stm32h747xi.pdf) has two cores, the M4 and the M7.
 Each core can be programmed individually, with M7 acting as the main processor, and the M4 as a co-processor.

+The M7 is referred to as the main processor due its superior hardware features, as well as it is required to run to boot the M4 core (you boot the M4 from within the M7).

-These two cores can run applications in parallel to each other.
-For example, running a servo motor on one core, and a display on another, both being blocking operations.
+These two cores can run applications in parallel, for example, running a servo motor on one core, and a display on another, without blocking each other.
 In a single core, such operations would slow down the program, resulting in lesser performance.

 The M4 and M7 cores are programmed with separate sketches, using the same serial port.
 In the Arduino IDE, you can select the core you want to program, and then upload the sketch you want to run on that specific core.